 Free ‘P’ Star (8, rue Sainte Croix de la Bretonnerie) is a shop in the Marais mentioned on fashion sites.
 In fact, it had rave reviews, claiming ‘one-of-a-kind pieces that appeal to the Parisian trendsetters’ and that it was frequented by celebrities like Kirsten Dunst and Sofia Coppola.
 Sometimes, I think these blog writers just need to have something to say.
 Maybe they were fooled by the website, which is a fetching shade of hot pink and makes the place look really groovy.
 The shop has an air of cool, but is just a regular crappy second-hand vintage clothes stores, not designer seconds, with used army-gear, and plaid shirts, jeans and crazy dresses.

 In the last few years, the Kilo Shop has found a really successful model.
-It is CRAZY how many clothes are in these vintage shops, that do sell clothes by the Kilo.
-The thing is that there are so many of them, in such variety, that there is actually some kind of cool stuff.
-If I was a fashion student, I would be buying old cool stuff, and reshaping and cutting them into today’s fashion, mix and matching some funky casual wear from here with a carefully chosen more expensive purchase from somewhere else.
+It is CRAZY how many clothes are in these vintage shops, that sell clothes by the kilogram.
+The thing is that there are so many clothes, in such variety, that there is actually some kind of cool stuff.
+If I were a fashion student, I would be buying old cool stuff, and reshaping and cutting them into today’s fashion, mix and matching some funky casual wear from here with a carefully chosen more expensive purchase from somewhere else.
 My boyf and I both bought Palestinean scarves.
-The thing is though that it’s deceptive.
-The heavier items, sweaters and coats, are really not all that cheap in the end because of their weight.
+However, it’s a deceptive place.
+The heavier items – sweaters and coats – are really not all that cheap in the end because of their weight.

 Paris isn’t the right place for men’s consignment stores.
 I think that well-dressed Parisian men hang onto their clothes, and wear them out so they’re not in any shape for resale.
 The majority of the affordable items that I saw were from cheap chains like Zara and H&M and why buy second-hand items from them, when you’d be able to get them on sale there for the same cost or less?

 The other thing is, of course, the feeding frenzy that is the twice yearly sales in Paris.
 I think this manages to capture people’s shopping energy, to go their favourite stores and designers and get the clothes from last season on sale.
+Here’s my report on one of them.
 Add to this the other options I’ve mentioned above of outlet stores, and that’s probably the way to find clothes deals in Paris.

 If you’ve got a taste for designer resale for men, other cities are going to suit you better.
-The link to my post on shopping in NYC is above.
-Or better to stop in at the Dress for Less on St. John Street in Islington, London (or scour their charity stores which will turn up an amazing amount of very high quality designer clothes… for a pittance).
-The best ever of course is the Ragtag chain in Tokyo.
+The links to my posts on shopping in NYC and Rome are below.
+Or stop in at the Dress for Less on St. John Street in Islington, London (or scour London’s charity stores which will turn up an amazing amount of very high quality designer clothes… for a pittance).
+The bestest ever place is the Ragtag chain in Tokyo.
 I’m still wearing shirts and jackets I bought from there: Issey Miyake, Lanvin, Stephan Schneider, Paul Smith… Even the last time I was in Vancouver, there were some pretty good shops these days.
 Turnabout had some great items.

 Anyone else have advice on shopping for men’s clothes in Paris?
 A hidden gem I missed?
 Or even your favourite Men’s resale shops elsewhere?
 Leave a comment!